Laurent Degos: Biography

 Laurent Degos obtained his doctorate of medicine in 1976 and his doctorate of University in 1973 at the Paris Diderot University France.
 He was a resident of the Paris Hospitals (1967) and obtained his Master's degree in "Management of health research" in 1983 at Harvard T.H.
 Chan School of Public Health (US).

 Laurent Degos, a close collaborator of Jean Dausset (Nobel Prize winner 1980) since 1969, succeeded him in 1980 as head of the immunogenetics laboratory (Inserm).
 He was elected Councillor for International workshops of Histocompatibility (Los Angeles 1980).
 He discovered genes and alleles of the histocompatibility complex, made innovations in formal genetics (binding imbalance) and population genetics (selection, genetic distance).

 He was Vice-President of the Institut Curie (2011–2014) and Vice-President of the Institut Pasteur (2014–2016).

-Laurent Degos as a research manager has been elected in several evaluation commissions (Inserm, CNRS, National Council of Universities), Director of the University Institute, International Advisor (Histocompatibility), President of international congresses (EHA 1994, ISQUA 2010, Health and Tech Conference 2017).
-His wisdom and the absence of conflict of interest due to his position in national agencies gave him the opportunity to be called upon in various institutions as an advisor.
+As a research manager, Laurent Degos has been elected to several evaluation commissions (Inserm, CNRS, National Council of Universities), Director of the University Institute, International Advisor (Histocompatibility), President of international congresses (EHA 1994, ISQUA 2010, Health and Tech Conference 2017).
+His position in national agencies gave him the opportunity to be called upon in various institutions as an advisor.
 In addition, he is interested in the new generation, writing science books for children, textbooks for students, co-founder and board member of the MURS, (science and society).
 Having been Director of the Inserm U 93 Unit (1981–1993), Director of the University Institute of Haematology (1993–2003 Univ.
-Paris), Director of the Doctoral School of Biology and Biotechnology (1993–2003) he is an actor in the current debate on scientific integrity.
+Paris), Director of the Doctoral School of Biology and Biotechnology (1993–2003) he is also involved in current debates on scientific integrity.